Botanical Name: Brassia Orchid Species and Hybrids

 Water: Water thoroughly and allow the medium to almost dry out between waterings.
 Never allow the medium to dry out completely or to stay soggy, which causes root rot.
 Brassia orchids need more water while budding and blooming.

-Humidity: Moderate to high, preferably 60-70% relative humidity.
+Humidity: High, preferably 60-70% relative humidity.
+Indoor air can become extremely dry during the winter months without our noticing it.
+It's a good idea to use a humidity monitor near tropical houseplants, rather than guess.
 Use a wet pebble tray or a cool-mist room humidifier, if needed.

 Temperature: 60-65°F/16-18°C nights and 65-75°F/18-24°C days